ramboxeu/ships/README.md

-# ships
+# Ships
-Ships game made for moder web!
+Build with PWA, mobile-friendly, and all of this good stuff in mind.